Student-centric advice and objective recommendations

 Reach out to an admissions officer ASAP

-Your very first step, before doing anything else, should be to reach out to someone at the admissions office.
-If you have already developed a relationship with anyone at the office, try reaching out to them, as they will probably be more likely to help.
-Additionally, if the school has a scout for students in your area, try reaching out to them, as they have an incentive to bring students to the school from your region.
+Your very first step should be to reach out to someone at the admissions office.
+If you already have a relationship with anyone at the office, try reaching out to them because they’ll probably be more likely to help.
+Also, if the school has a scout for students in your area, try reaching out to them since they have an incentive to bring students to the school.

 Offer to submit everything you have prepared